HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 1. Adhere to the Requested Standard Repository Naming Schema

-* **Intuition:** In corporate code ecosystems, discovery and automated internal tool indexing rely on naming conventions.
+* **Rationale:** In corporate code ecosystems, discovery and **automated** internal tool indexing rely on naming conventions.
 Mismatched or erratic repository names break automated dependency tracking and project cataloging.
 * **How to Fix:** * Check your repository name on GitHub.
-Ensure it exactly matches the format designated in your course registration guidelines (e.g., `ds5111-pipeline-<your_computing_id>`).
+Ensure it exactly matches the format designated in your course registration guidelines (e.g., `2605_DS5111_<your_computing_id>`).
 * If it is incorrect, navigate to **Settings** -> **Repository Name**, rename it, and update your local git remote tracking using:
 ```bash
 git remote set-url origin git@github.com:USERNAME/CORRECT-REPO-NAME.git

 ```

+EOMARKER

 #### 2. Enforce Strict `bin/` vs `lib/` Separation and Eliminate Chronological Folders

-* **Intuition:** Organizing directories by "Week 1", "Week 2", or "Lab 3" is an anti-pattern.
+* **Rationale:** Organizing directories by "Week 1", "Week 2", or "Lab 3" is an anti-pattern.
 Code environments must be organized by structural role, not by the date they were assigned.
 Real-world platforms run code from predictable pathways like execution binaries (`bin/`) and shared modules (`lib/`).
 * **How to Fix:**
 * Move your latest executable scripts (e.g., extraction, enrichment, and analytical runners) directly into the `/bin` directory.
 * Move any custom auxiliary modules, helper functions, or business-logic classes into `/lib`.